TrueCar/gluestick/docs/guides/ProfilingRenderer.md

 In order to start profiling gluestick renderer (aka server), you need to capture the profile information firstly.
 Do do so follow the following steps:

-1. Run `gluestick start-clinent` command.
+1. Run `gluestick start-client` command.

 3. Run `gluestick start-server -D` command in separate terminal/tab.
     > `-D` flag is used to run the server in debug mode.